datastax/ruby-driver/README.md

 Get a Rails console going on the worker you put into maintenance mode.

-To see the list of IPs in the registry, do this:
+To see the list of IPs in the registry, do this (after having cut and pasted all the code above into your console):

 ```ruby
 control_connection = cluster.instance_variable_get(:@control_connection);